 Yes, a smile and the tone of voice can indeed make a difference in how others perceive you.

-With this short and easy phrase, let people know that you will be glad to help at any time if they need it.
+With this short and easy phrase, let people know that you will be glad to help whenever they need it.

 In a different context, this phrase will mean something different.
 For example, if Spanish speakers invite you to go out sometime, you can say, ‘claro, cuando gustes.’
 And it is considered a cordial reply, just like when it means ‘you are welcome.’

 It is always polite to say that you are available to help.
 Just as in English, we say ‘happy to help,’ in Spanish, we can say ‘con gusto.’
 The literal translation would be ‘with pleasure.’

-You can also say 'con mucho gusto' (with pleasure) which accentuates how happy you are helping the other person.
+You can also say ‘con mucho gusto’ (with pleasure), accentuating how happy you are helping the other person.